mapzen/documentation/docs/overview/account-settings.md

 ## Set monthly spending limits

-With Mapzen Flex, you can set limits on your spending each month.
-This gives you the comfort of knowing that your bill will remain within the maximum amount you specify.
+You can set limits on your spending each month.
+This gives you the comfort of knowing that your bill will not exceed the amount you specify.

 To set a spending limit, you first need to add a payment method to your account.
 By default, there is no spending limit on your account, which means your usage (and potential bill) is unrestricted.
 You are notified by email as you approach your spending limit.